 Whether shoplifting is charged as a misdemeanor or felony depends on the total value of the things taken from the merchant, whether the shoplifting was committed as a part of a “continuing criminal episode,” and whether the shoplifting is determined to be gang activity.

 Shoplifting is a crime that can also be charged as a felony if a person has been convicted of two or more crimes involving burglary, shoplifting, robbery, or organized retail theft.
-The third in time rule in this statute can turn what would otherwise be minor shoplifting offense into a more serious felony requiring prison time.
+The third in time rule in this statute can turn what would otherwise be a minor shoplifting offense into a more serious felony requiring prison time.

 PENALTIES FOR SHOPLIFTING